richardlaugesen/richardlaugesen/_posts/2017-06-10-somewhat-successful-software.md

 I also wrote a testing platform for schools and universities with [Mitch O'Toole](http://www.newcastle.edu.au/profile/mitch-otoole) called [Think Literacy](https://app.thinkliteracy.com/).

 It has long since outgrown it's name though and is now used for numeracy tests, cloze tests, corporate staff competency, and general multiple choice tests.
+And all those can be linked with surveys to uncover relationships.

 1. Teachers and researchers create tests and surveys,
 2. Students complete them,